-Wingfield FAME (fine arts, mechanics, and engineering) students joined the Mississippi Youth Media Project (YMP) for training on writing, video, podcasting, photography, and web design.
-FAME scholars meet once a week for media training and mentoring at the with YMP staffers.
+Wingfield FAME (fine arts, athletics, mechanics, and engineering) students joined the Mississippi Youth Media Project (YMP) for training on writing, video, podcasting, photography, and web design.
+FAME scholars meet once a week for media training and mentoring with YMP staffers.
 The program also emphasizes the soft skills, like communication, teamwork, and attitude, that everyone needs to enter the business and professional world.

 The FAME program was created by Wingfield Principal Dr. Willie Killins Jr. The program's activities center around project-based learning while facilitating opportunities to develop disciplines of respect and self-motivation in the scholars who participate.
 Because the program has a non-traditional schedule, it is a great fit for mentorship programs like the one offered through YMP.